ethereum-optimism/optimism/packages/contracts-bedrock/CONTRIBUTING.md

 #### Gas Snapshots

-We use forge's `gas-snapshot` subcommand to produce a gas snapshot for most tests within our suite.
+We use forge's `gas-snapshot` subcommand to produce a gas snapshot for tests in `Benchmark.t.sol`.
 CI will check that the gas snapshot has been updated properly when it runs, so make sure to run `just gas-snapshot`!

 #### Semver Locking